ntsakonas/ntsakonas.github.io/_posts/2020-10-26-java-test-fixtures-with-JUnit5.md

 }
 ```

-`BlockSignerFixture` is a fixture tht provides preconfigured instances of `BlockSigner` to the test methods.
+`BlockSignerFixture` is a fixture tht provides pre-configured instances of `BlockSigner` to the test methods.
 The test methods can of course further mock the injected instance.By doign so, it will not interfere with other
 instances of the fixture.